cbeck/cbeck/README.md

 - 📫 How to reach me: [chris@beckwebtech.com](mailto:chris@beckwebtech.com) or visit me on [LinkedIn](https://www.linkedin.com/in/beckchristopher/)
 - ⚡ Fun fact: I learned to program by reading the book on BASIC programming that came with my first computer and trying out all of the commands.

+### Contributions and the art of the vanishing commits...
 And finally, here are some notes on the contributions dashboard below:
 - August 2023 to present: The first time I didn't have my dev environment set up at any org was with FanDuel.
 What a shame.
 Looking forward to coding a lot more now.
 - April 2022 to November 2022: Was in a bigger leadership role at Evidation, so I didn't have the time to code as often as I had before.